DustinDavis2/CS-350-Emerging-Sys-Arch-Tech/README.md

 ### Smart Thermostat
 - Reads temperature using an I2C sensor
-- Allows user input to adjust a temperature set point
+- Uses buttons to adjust a temperature set point
-- Uses LEDs to indicate heating and cooling states
+- Controls heating and cooling indicators using LEDs
-- Displays system information on an LCD
+- Displays system data on an LCD
-- Sends system data over UART
+- Sends data over UART to simulate communication with a server

 ### Morse Code System
 - Converts input into Morse code signals
 - Uses a state machine to control LED behavior
 - Manages timing for dots, dashes, and pauses
-- Demonstrates structured control flow in an embedded system
+- Demonstrates structured control flow

 ---

 ## Reflection

+### Summarize the project and what problem it was solving
-This project focused on building a working smart thermostat prototype using a Raspberry Pi and several hardware components.
-The goal was to read temperature data from a sensor, allow the user to adjust a set temperature using buttons, and respond by controlling heating or cooling through LEDs.
-The system also displayed information on an LCD and sent data over UART to simulate communication with a larger system.
-Along with the final thermostat, I included my Morse code project because it highlights how I used a state machine to control behavior in a structured and predictable way.
+The main project was a smart thermostat prototype that simulates how a real system would monitor and control temperature.
+It reads temperature data, allows the user to adjust a set point, and responds by turning heating or cooling on or off using LEDs.
+It also displays information on an LCD and sends data through UART to simulate communication with a larger system.
+The Morse code project focused on solving a different problem by translating input into timed LED signals using a state machine, which helped build a strong foundation for managing system behavior.

+### What did you do particularly well
-One thing I feel I did well in this project was breaking the system down into smaller parts and getting each piece working before putting everything together.
-For example, I tested the buttons, LEDs, and sensor individually before integrating them into the full thermostat logic.
-The Morse code project helped with this approach because it required me to think through each state and transition ahead of time, and that carried over into the thermostat design.
+One thing I did well was breaking the system into smaller parts and testing each one before combining everything.
+I made sure the buttons, LEDs, and sensor were all working individually before integrating them into the thermostat.
+I also had a good understanding of how to use a state machine, which helped in both the Morse code project and the thermostat when handling different system states.

+### Where could you improve
-If I were to improve anything, I would spend more time organizing the code earlier in the process.
-As the project grew, it became more important to keep things clean and structured, especially with multiple inputs and outputs happening at the same time.
-I would also look into improving efficiency, such as reducing unnecessary updates or refining how often data is sent over UART.
-The Morse code project also showed me that timing could be improved to make output more consistent.
+I could improve by organizing my code earlier in the process.
+As the project became more complex, it became more important to keep everything structured and easy to follow.
+I would also improve efficiency by reducing unnecessary updates and refining how often data is sent over UART.
+In the Morse code project, I could improve the timing to make the output more consistent.

+### What tools and/or resources are you adding to your support network
-Throughout this course, I added several tools and resources to my support network.
-I relied on the lab guides for structure, but I also used documentation for libraries like GPIOZero and other examples to better understand how to manage hardware interactions.
-I also became more comfortable troubleshooting hardware issues by checking wiring, verifying connections, and testing components individually.
+I added several resources to my support network during this course.
+I used the lab guides as a starting point, but I also relied on documentation for libraries like GPIOZero and online examples to better understand how to work with hardware.
+I also gained more experience troubleshooting hardware issues by checking wiring, verifying connections, and testing components step by step.

+### What skills from this project will be particularly transferable to other projects and/or course work
-The skills from this project are very transferable to other work, especially anything involving embedded systems.
+The skills from this project are very transferable, especially for embedded systems and hardware-based applications.
 I learned how to read sensor data, respond to user input, and control outputs based on logic.
-The use of a state machine in both the Morse code project and the thermostat is especially useful because it provides a clear way to manage system behavior based on different conditions.
+The use of a state machine is especially important because it provides a clear way to manage system behavior.
+These skills can be applied to many different types of systems beyond this project.

+### How did you make this project maintainable, readable, and adaptable
-To keep the project maintainable and readable, I followed a consistent structure and used comments to explain what each part of the code was doing.
-I grouped related functionality together, such as handling inputs, updating outputs, and managing system state.
-This made it easier to understand the code later and make changes without breaking other parts of the system.
+I kept the project maintainable and readable by using a consistent structure and adding comments to explain each part of the code.
+I grouped related functionality together, such as input handling, output control, and state management.
+This made it easier to understand the code later and make changes without affecting other parts of the system.

 ---